RubixDev/syntastica/README.md

 [`syntastica-queries`](#syntastica-queries) for the tree-sitter queries.
 Choose one, and add it as a dependency next to `syntastica` itself.

-All three parser collections also provide the same public API and support three features, one of which has to be enabled: `some`, `most`, and `all`.
+All three parser collections also provide the same public API and provide features for all supported languages, as well as the three feature groups `some`, `most`, and `all`.
 Take a look at the respective crate documentation for more information.

 - [`syntastica-parsers`](https://crates.io/crates/syntastica-parsers) is
   probably the easiest to start with.
 It uses parsers from